 Ultimately it all boils down to superior image quality without breaking the bank.
 OLED may be better than LCD, but the latter is definitely the most cost-effective option.
 OLED isn’t always the preferred option for high-density laptop and tablet displays either, especially for peak brightness.
 Micro-LED is the superior technology on paper, and falling prices and increasingly viable manufacturing means we’re nearing the viability of smaller Mini-LED-based products.

 Of course, Mini-LED is just one of a few new display technologies heading to the market.
 The list includes Quantum Dot (QLED) displays and flexible OLED for foldable phones.
 Form factor is still the biggest limitation when it comes to new phone display technologies.
-But keep an eye on tablet and laptop display tech later in 2021 for what is likely in store for future smartphone displays.
+But keep an eye on tablet and laptop display tech throughout 2021 and 2022 for what is likely in store for future smartphone displays.